zebatus/sxvrs/README.md

-# sxvrs
-Simple eXtendable Video Recording Script
+# SxVRS - Simple eXtendable Video Recording Script

+The main purpose of this script is to record rtsp stream from ip camera into a local file with goal to be as lightweight as possible.
+Actually, it runs shell commands in the loop to start such applications like ffmpeg (openrtsp, vlc, etc..)
+Keeps and maintainse available disk space.
+Creates snapshots from files, run shell scripts etc..

+## sxvrs_daemon.py
-sxvrs_daemon.py - is the main script that must run in background.
+This is the main script that must run in background.
 It provide all recording functions

 run:
     env/bin/python sxvrs_daemon.py